On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Empirical Study

-Further, we use Top-K \emph{Accuracy} and \emph{ROC-AUC} to evaluate if the necessary and sufficient explanations are accurate.
-In particular, K equals the number of edges in the ground-truth explanation on synthetic datasets, i.e., 6/6/12 for BA-Shapes/Tree-Cycles/Tree-Grid.
-Besides, for Top-K \emph{Accuracy} using nodes (e.g., PGM-Explainer), K equals 5/6/9 for BA-Shapes/Tree-Cycles/Tree-Grid.

-\paragraph{Hyper-parameter Setting} The detailed hyper-parameters settings of NSEG($\text{PNS}^e$) and NSEG($\text{PNS}^{e,f}$) are shown in Table~\ref{tab:hyper}.
-Specifically, the hyper-parameters with sub-script ($e$) in \ref{tab:hyper} are used for $M_e$, while the hyper-parameters with sub-script ($f$) are used for $M_f$.
+\mypara{Hyper-parameter Setting} We apply a grid search to tune the hyper-parameters for our NSEG.
+The detailed hyper-parameters settings of NSEG($\text{PNS}^e$) and NSEG($\text{PNS}^{e,f}$) are shown in Table~\ref{tab:hyper}.
+Regarding the baselines, we carefully tune the hyper-parameters based on their respective reported settings.

-\paragraph{Baselines} To verify the effectiveness of PNS, we consider three variants of NSEG, named NSEG(PN), NSEG(PS), and NSEG(PNS), which optimize the lower bound of the probability of necessity, the probability of sufficiency, and the probability of necessity and sufficiency respectively.
+\mypara{Baselines} To verify the effectiveness of PNS, we consider three variants of NSEG, named NSEG(PN), NSEG(PS), and NSEG(PNS), which optimize the lower bound of the probability of necessity, the probability of sufficiency, and the probability of necessity and sufficiency respectively.
 Furthermore, we use a superscript to indicate if edge ($e$) or feature ($f$) is considered in the explanations, e.g., NSEG(PNS$^e$) means only edge explanations are considered by our full PNS model.
+We compare our NSEG with the state-of-the-art baselines including the following: \begin{itemize} \item \textbf{Random} \cite{agarwal2023evaluating} generates random edge explanations. \item \textbf{GuidedBP} \cite{c:gbp} generates explanation via gradient with negative gradients clipped during back-propagation.